 Alleged White Supremacist Is Charged With Terrorism After Stopping Amtrak Train

-An armed man who stopped an Amtrak train in Nebraska is facing a terrorism charge, after the FBI discovered ties to "an 'alt-right' Neo-Nazi group," a cache of weapons, and allegations that the suspect, Taylor Wilson, had talked about a desire to kill black people.
+An armed man who stopped an Amtrak train in Nebraska is facing a terrorism charge after the FBI discovered ties to "an 'alt-right' Neo-Nazi group," a cache of weapons and allegations that the suspect, Taylor Michael Wilson, had talked about a desire to kill black people.

-Federal authorities have filed a terrorism charge against Wilson, 26, of St. Charles, Mo., who was arrested in October after Amtrak personnel said he entered a restricted area of their train and applied the emergency brake in Furnas County, Nebraska.
+Federal authorities have filed a terrorism charge against Wilson, 26, of St. Charles, Mo., who was arrested in October after Amtrak personnel said he entered a restricted area of a train and applied the emergency brake in Furnas County, Neb.

-Wilson is accused of "Terrorism Attacks and Other Violence Against Railroad Carriers and Against Mass Transportation," according to court papers that were recently unsealed.
+Wilson is accused of "terrorism attacks and other violence against railroad carriers and against mass transportation," according to court papers that were recently unsealed.

 Investigators say Wilson had been traveling from California to his home in Missouri when he was found in a secure area of the train.
 After Amtrak staff found him "playing with the controls" in the engineer's seat, a struggled ensued, in which Wilson repeatedly tried to get loose and to reach at his waistband.

-A local sheriff's deputy was called to the scene in rural Nebraska around 2 a.m. on Oct.
-22. The deputy found Amtrak personnel holding him down on the ground.
-He was carrying a loaded .38 caliber handgun, along with a speedloader that was full of ammunition.
+A local sheriff's deputy was called to the scene in rural Nebraska around 2 a.m.
+Oct.
+22. The deputy found Amtrak personnel holding Wilson down on the ground.
+He was carrying a loaded .38-caliber handgun, along with a speedloader that was full of ammunition.

-A backpack belonging to Wilson was found to contain "three additional loaded speed loaders, a box of .38 ammunition, a hammer, a fixed blade knife, tin snips, scissors, a tape measure," and a respirator-style mask, according to the federal filing.
-Also in the bag were a business card for the National Socialist Movement in Detroit, Michigan and the Covenant Nation Church in Oneonta, Alabama.
+A backpack belonging to Wilson was found to contain "three additional loaded speed loaders, a box of .38 ammunition, a hammer, a fixed blade knife, tin snips, scissors, a tape measure" and a respirator-style mask, according to the federal filing.
+Also in the bag were business cards for the National Socialist Movement in Detroit and for the Covenant Nation Church in Oneonta, Ala.

 After his arrest, Wilson was charged with two felonies under state statues; he was released on bond on Dec.
-11 and was to live at his parents' house in St. Charles, Missouri.
+11 and was to live at his parents' house in St. Charles, Mo.
 The federal counts against him were added in late December, after the FBI investigation turned up troubling evidence that investigators said was consistent with people who are "attempting or planning to commit criminal acts or acts of terrorism or violence."

-That evidence included documents from Wilson's phone, which included images of a white supremacist banner reading "'Hands up don't shoot' is Anti-white fake news – Altright" along with a number of how-to books on killing people and carrying out violence.
-In addition to a pistol he was allegedly carrying when he was arrested, the FBI found more than a dozen other guns at his residence.
+That evidence included documents from Wilson's phone, which included images of a white supremacist banner reading " 'Hands up don't shoot' is Anti-white fake news – Altright" along with a number of how-to books on killing people and carrying out violence.
+In addition to the pistol he was allegedly carrying when he was arrested, the FBI found more than a dozen other guns at his residence.

-In court documents, FBI Special Agent Monte R. Czaplewski said there is probable cause to believe that Wilson's weapons and electronic devices were "used for or obtained in anticipation of engaging in or planning to engage in criminal offenses against the United States."
+In court documents, FBI special agent Monte R. Czaplewski said there is probable cause to believe that Wilson's weapons and electronic devices were "used for or obtained in anticipation of engaging in or planning to engage in criminal offenses against the United States."

-Wilson's roommate told the FBI that Wilson had begun acting strangely last summer, when Wilson "joined an 'alt-right' Neo-Nazi group" he found after looking for white supremacy forums online.
+Wilson's roommate told the FBI that Wilson had begun acting strangely last summer, when Wilson "joined an 'alt-right' Neo-Nazi group" that he found after looking for white supremacy forums online.

-Speaking to federal agents, the roommate said that Wilson has said he's interested in "killing black people," the affidavit states; it adds that the roommate believed that Wilson was serious.
-The witness also said that Wilson's earlier statements also led them to believe that he and others in his white supremacist group were responsible for putting up "Whites Only" signs at businesses.
+Speaking to federal agents, the roommate said Wilson has said he is interested in "killing black people," the affidavit states, adding that the roommate believed that Wilson was serious.
+The witness also said that Wilson's earlier statements led him to believe that he and others in his white supremacist group were responsible for putting up "Whites Only" signs at businesses.

-Wilson joined other members of that group in traveling to protests in Charlottesville, Va., the roommate said, referring to what investigators believe to be the violent Unite the Right rally that took place in August, 2017.
+Wilson joined other members of that group in traveling to protests in Charlottesville, Va., the roommate said, referring to what investigators believe was the violent Unite the Right rally that took place in August 2017, at which a woman was killed.

-The accused terrorist possessed at least 20 guns, ranging from a .38 caliber revolver that he was carrying when he was arrested to a number of powerful rifles, from an AK-47 to AR-15s and an M-4.
+He possessed at least 20 guns, including to a number of powerful rifles, from an AK-47 to AR-15s and an M-4.

 The FBI says that after Wilson's parents told agents in Omaha, Neb., that they weren't sure where he lived — other than "an apartment somewhere" — the agency determined that he lived in a residence in St. Charles, Mo., that is owned by his parents.